Skip to main content

 5. RIR delegation files

-We download and parse the official delegation statistics files from all five Regional Internet Registries weekly:
+We fetch and parse the official delegation statistics files from all five Regional Internet Registries every six hours, capturing new allocations, transfers and country re-assignments as the registries publish them — this is what powers our live RIR ownership feed:

 WorldIP.io operates a continuous PTR record scanner that resolves reverse DNS hostnames for all allocated IPv4 addresses.
 This data powers our PTR search feature and enriches individual IP pages.